 This is the best time of year to get Peeps!
 Our kids got a big box of them, and they reminded me of our Peanut Butter Play Dough recipe.
 We used three ingredients and made edible, candy-like, play dough.

 Time to experiment with edible play dough and Peeps!

-You only need three ingredients for this play dough too!!
+You only need three ingredients for Easter Candy Play Dough!

-If your dough is too sticky, add more powdered sugar, if it is cracking, add a touch more oil.
+- If your dough is too sticky, add more powdered sugar.
+If the dough cracks, add a touch more oil.

-Do you like this post but think it has too much sugar??
+Do you like this post but think it has too much sugar?
 Check out this version by Still Playing School.
-They use cornstarch as their “thickening agent”.
-If you don’t have peeps, you can still make edible playdough, check out this chocolate and peppermint version using marshmallows to make play dough.
+They use cornstarch as their “thickening agent.

 If you don’t have Peeps, you can still make edible play dough: